-For trusted applications which create new executable files during running, Application Whitelisting will notify for further actions as below:
+For trusted applications which creates new executable files while running, Application Whitelisting will notify for further actions as below:

-- Click on Trust this newly created file only to only allow the current newly created executable file to be elevated to trusted application so that it can be processed.
+- Click on Trust this newly created file only to allow the current newly created executable file to be elevated to trusted application so that it can be processed.
 However, the main trusted application will remain the same instead of elevating into a trusted installer.
 Therefore, you will still get prompts again if it creates any other new executable files.

 For trusted installers, it will not prompt you for any further actions to elevate the newly created executable files as it will all be automatically set as trusted applications.
 Therefore, trusted installers can run smoothly as per normal without any unneeded prompting.

 Follow these instructions to set the trust levels for your applications manually

 - Right click on the executable file, point to Trust Level.
 In the menu displayed, the tick will indicate the trust level the executable file.
 Select the desired trust level for the executable file.

 - Right click on the executable file again, point to Trust Level.
 In the menu displayed, the tick will indicate the new trust level of the executable file.